Simon Marius: Dispute with Galileo

-Capra published another book in 1607 which he actually plagiarised from Galileo, and Marius was implicated in the act due to his prior association with Capra, even though this was after Marius had left Padua.
+Capra published another book in 1607 that he had plagiarised from Galileo.
+Marius was implicated in the act due to his prior association with Capra, even though this was after Marius had left Padua.
 Galileo certainly was under that impression, as he referred to his "old adversary" (without explicitly naming Marius) as a "poisonous reptile", and an "enemy of all mankind".

 In 1614, Marius published his work Mundus Iovialis (English: World of Jupiter) describing the planet Jupiter and its moons (he previously had published the discovery in 1611 in a local almanac).
-Here he claimed to have discovered the planet's four major moons about a month before Galileo, who was naturally incensed.
+Here he claimed to have discovered the planet's four major moons about a month before Galileo, who was incensed.
 In The Assayer in 1623, he accused Marius of plagiarism.

 Because of Galileo's stature in the scientific community, for nearly 300 years, Marius's reputation was tainted by Galileo's accusations.
-However, a jury in the Netherlands in 1903 examined the evidence extensively and ruled in favor of Marius's independent discoveries, with results published by Bosscha in 1907.
-Apparently Marius discovered the moons independently, but did not start keeping notes until 29 December 1609.
+However, a scientific committee in the Netherlands in 1903 examined the evidence extensively and ruled in favor of Marius's independent discoveries, with results published by Johannes Bosscha in 1907.
+Marius had discovered the moons independently but had not noted it until 29 December 1609.
 Marius used the Julian calendar, and that date is equivalent to 8 January 1610, in the Gregorian one used by Galileo, one day after Galileo's letter in which he first described the moons.

 Regardless of priority, the mythological names by which these satellites are known today (Io, Europa, Ganymede and Callisto) are those given them by Marius:

 Discoveries

-Simon Marius also observed the Andromeda "nebula", which had also been known to Persian astronomers of the Middle Ages.
+Simon Marius also observed the Andromeda "nebula", which had also been known to Persian Muslim astronomers of the Middle Ages.

-Discussion of Marius' work is scarce, but what exists tends to note his skill as an observer, including:
+Discussion of Marius's work is scarce, but what exists tends to note his skill as an observer, including: